The place where Independent working men and women work

 • If your cable or DSL internet service goes out, your phone service goes out if you use digital phone or other VoIP services.
 Our cable internet service was out for 6 days while we waited for the internet service provider to get a technician scheduled.
 The happens regardless of which VOIP company you use, Vonage, Time Warner, Verizon, or services like Skype or Magic Jack

-• Operator services are limited or may not not available with digital VoIP phone service.
+• Operator services are limited or may not available with digital VoIP phone service.
 Check with the service companies you are considering

-• Operator services are limited or may not not available with digital VoIP phone service.
+• Operator services are limited or may not available with digital VoIP phone service.
 Check with the service companies you are considering

 • Other abbreviated dialing services such as 311, 511 are limited or not available with VoIP.
 Check with the digital phone service companies you are researching